 The scan diagnostic archive is created locally by the scan pod and stored on a new persistent volume.
 By default, once the scan completes either successfully or unsuccessfully, the zap-resources including the zap-pod and persistent volumes are cleaned up to make sure that the resources are not utilized indefinitely on your K8s cluster.
 The disadvantage of this setting is that if the scan encountered an error, the diagnostic archive will not be available for debugging purposes.
-If your scan fails for some reason, it is advisable to turn this auto-clean up of scan pod off and re-run the scan so you can access and share the diagnostic logs with us.
+If your scan fails for some reason, it is advisable to turn this auto-clean up of the scan pod off and re-run the scan so you can access and share the diagnostic logs with us.

-Once the DeeFactor portal is installed, the clean up is enabled by default.
+Once the DeeFactor portal is installed, the cleanup is enabled by default.

 Perform the following steps to disable cleanup of scan pod and its resources:

 - Get the appsettings configmap in the deepfactor namespace

 # You should see a output like the following:

 # In your case, instead of `beta` it could be something else, depending on what

 # release name you provided during installation time.
 The important string to see